 Lara Herscovitch is a gem of a modern American troubadour.
-A singer-songwriter-poet and performer, her highly original modern folk is spiced with blues, pop and jazz influences.
-She writes, sings and leads with authenticity, integrity, humor and heart, and delivers performances that inspire, inform, uplift and entertain diverse audiences.
+A singer-songwriter-poet and performer, she writes masterful modern folk music, sings and leads with authenticity, integrity, humor and heart, and delivers performances that inspire, inform, uplift and entertain diverse audiences.
+As described in The Boston Globe, "...a luminous voice and a buoyant stage presence... big-hearted lyrics embrace the sum of life...
+Herscovitch's music blows on the embers of a lagging spirit or a dormant creative life."

 Sound Waves Magazine described her mastery as “expertly written prose… songwriting at its best… Lara gets it all done with her skillful songwriting – musical timing, memorable melodies, and compelling lyrics.
 It’s good for your ears AND your soul.”
 This craftsmanship travels on a voice that Performer Magazine called “clear and smooth like expensive liquor,” and is accompanied by guitar infused with her skill as a percussionist.
 Former State Troubadour of Connecticut, she has played thousands of notable stages and festivals including A Prairie Home Companion (American Public Media) and Pete Seeger’s Clearwater Festival & Great Hudson River Revival.

-Her themes span a broad range, including stories of misfits and underdogs, connection and courage, love and loss, hardship and hope, resilience and transformation.
+Her themes span a broad range, including poetic treasure maps and stories of underdogs & misfits, connection & courage, love & loss, hardship & hope, resilience & transformation.
 As Connecticut Public Radio host Colin McEnroe observed, "Lara reminds us that music can be heroic when it springs from a strong heart.
 Walt Whitman would recognize his own soul in her expansive American vision, and there really is no higher compliment I can pay an artist."
 Put another way, “Lara’s music has that special sauce: it sticks to your soul” (Everything Sundry: Introducing you to all kinds of great music blog).

 The jury is in and is raving about this accomplished, award-winning musician: